tig228/iot-environment-monitor/README.md

 | DATA      | D2                   |
 | GND       | GND                  |

-> ⚠️ If your module does not include a pull-up resistor, add a 10kΩ resistor between VCC and DATA.

 #### MQ135 (Air Quality Sensor)
 | MQ135 Pin | Arduino UNO R4 WiFi |